foolip/testing-in-standards/lifecycle.md

  * Upstreaming a large number of engine-specific tests is some amount of work, and risks being delayed.
  * If a second implementer becomes interested early, they might be blocked on the first implementer sharing their tests.

-It's not an open-and-shut case, but sharing test as early as possibly seems best.
+It's not an open-and-shut case, but sharing tests as early as possibly seems best.